wiredprairie/unofficial_nodejs_nest/readme.md

 Unofficial Nest API on Node
 ===========================

-This is a very unofficial demonstration of the API used by Nest Thermostats to communicate back to the Nest Lab web servers.
+This is a **very unofficial** demonstration of the API used by Nest Thermostats.

-For more information about the API and communication check [here](http://www.wiredprairie.us/blog/index.php/archives/1754).
+For more information about the unofficial API and communication check [here](http://www.wiredprairie.us/blog/index.php/archives/1754).

 The file, app.js included demonstrates one way to use the API.